chipsalliance/chisel/README.md

  - **The Builder**, `chisel.internal.Builder`, which maintains global state (like the currently open Module) and contains commands, generating...
- - **The intermediate data structures**, `chisel.firrtl.*`, which are syntactically very similar to FIRRTL.
+ - **The intermediate data structures**, `chisel.firrtl.*`, which are syntactically very similar to Firrtl.
 Once the entire circuit has been elaborated, the top-level object (a `Circuit`) is then passed to...
- - **The FIRRTL emitter**, `chisel.firrtl.Emitter`, which turns the intermediate data structures into a string that can be written out into a FIRRTL file for further processing.
+ - **The Firrtl emitter**, `chisel.firrtl.Emitter`, which turns the intermediate data structures into a string that can be written out into a Firrtl file for further processing.

 Also included is:
  - **The standard library** of circuit generators, `chisel.util.*`.
 These